There’s something for everyone on an expedition

 Daily activities to share

-Our expedition offers activities daily that will satisfy a diverse range of interests and the fitness levels of the various family members, from Zodiac cruises and slow walks, to kayaking and long walks or hikes.
+Our expedition offers activities daily that will satisfy a diverse range of interests and the fitness levels of the various family members, from Zodiac cruises to a variety of walks or hikes.
 You can opt to do them together, or let everyone pursue their own interests.
 There’s something about being in the wild, perhaps the “tonic of wildness” as Thoreau calls it, that brings out the vibrant, youthful side in everyone, putting family members of all ages, all on the same page.
 And getting together for dinner every evening to recount or relive experiences is one of the chief joys of a family expedition.
 You’ll make memories to always remember—together.

 The role of the ship